 I have had an accident involving my vehicle abroad.
 How is the claim settled?

 Have you taken out travel insurance?
-Then get in touch with 24+ on +32 16 24 24 24 (abroad).
+Then get in touch with our assistance helpline on +32 (0) 16 24 24 24.
 One of our staff members will be there to help you with a number of issues including assistance with the repatriation of your vehicle and/or passenger(s) and urgent provisional repairs.

 If you are involved in accident abroad, we also advise you to complete the European Accident Statement.
 This form is identical in every language.
 The same applies in the event of an accident in Belgium involving a vehicle that is insured abroad.